MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-capture.md

 }
 ```

 Make sure you handle all errors returned by the `FormFieldMappingResults`.
-You can then send the payload to Customer Insights - Journeys by calling `serializedForm.SerializedForm.build()`.
+You can create the payload to Customer Insights - Journeys by calling `serializedForm.SerializedForm.build()`.

 ##### 2.1 Mapping of OptionSet Fields

 For `OptionSet` fields, you need to define the mapping to the respective value that should be stored in Customer Insights - Journeys.
-This can be achieved via the `DataverseFieldValue` property.
+You can map your existing form OptionSet fields values in the `DataverseFieldValue` property.

 **Example:**